Living with an Empowered Diabetes Mindset

 2 – Gratitude

-It’s easy to focus on what we don’t have in our life (and yes, a pancreas that does not fully function makes the list), but thinking about what we DO have allows numerous physiological and physical benefits throughout our day.
-Gratitude studies show an increase in determination, attention, enthusiasm and energy, all while improving sleep, lowering anxiety and depression, and making us more resilient against stress.
+It’s easy to focus on what we don’t have in our life (and yes, a pancreas that does not fully function makes the list), but thinking about what we DO have allowed numerous physiological and physical benefits throughout our day.
+Gratitude studies show an increase in determination, attention, enthusiasm and energy, all while improving sleep, lowering anxiety and depression and making us more resilient against stress.
 I don’t know about you but I’d like a double shot of that!